 Seiri involves thoroughly inspecting every item in a specific area to determine whether or not it contributes value.
 If an item doesn’t add value, it should be promptly eliminated.

 When you can’t immediately remove the item, place it in a quarantine area or attach a red tag to signify the need for its later removal.
 Red-tagged items should be returned to their correct location, recycled, or disposed of.
 The working area must be clear of all materials except those essential for production.

 Set in order (Seiton)

 Seiton translates to orderliness.
-The aim is to make things easy to find, use, and replace by giving it a specific home.
+The aim is to make things easy to find, use, and replace by giving them a specific home.
 Orderliness includes placing frequently used items together in groups, close to the workforce.
 Items used less often are stored centrally.

 Workers gain ownership by taking responsibility for their equipment and workspace with the added benefit of noticing any problems, hazards, or missing equipment.
-These issues are then fed into the maintenance system for early rectification, before they impact production.
+These issues are then fed into the maintenance system for early rectification before they impact production.